-The quarter ended June 30, 2022 saw a much larger loss than in the other quarters, as the Corporation recorded higher than normal professional and consulting fees, resulting from the closing of the stream and offtake agreements, as well reflecting the consolidation of the Salazar Holdings operations.
+For the quarter ended September 30, 2022, the Corporation recorded higher than normal professional and consulting fees, resulting from the closing of the stream and offtake agreements, as well reflecting the consolidation of the Salazar Holdings operations and finance cost for the Trafigura facility.
 Other than for the disposal of investments or change in the fair value of financial assets and liabilities, the items with the largest impact on the earnings or loss of a quarter is the effect of exchange difference and impairment or reversal thereof of properties and investments.
 This can be seen in the last quarter of 2020, when there was a \$511,000 foreign exchange gain, compared to the third quarter of 2021, when there was a foreign exchange loss of \$150,000 and the quarter ended June 30, 2022 when there is a foreign exchange loss of \$386,000.
 (See Foreign Currency Risk section.)
 The reversal of impairment losses in respect of Canstar in the second quarter of 2021, followed by the sale of investment in Canstar in the third quarter of 2021, and the fair value gain in the option to acquire Salazar Holdings following the filing of the feasibility study report resulted in earnings over three consecutive quarters in 2021.
-The quarter ended June 30, 2022 also saw a fair value gain of \$45,000 of other investments.
+The quarter ended September 30, 2022 also saw a fair value gain of \$45,000 of other investments.

 The net earnings for the quarter ended December 31, 2021 was attributable to the fair value gain on the option to acquire Salazar Holdings.
 This contrasts with the net loss for the quarter ended December 31, 2020 which was lower than other quarters primarily due to the gain on dilution of investment in associate of \$582,000 arising from the financing activities that Canstar undertook in the last quarter of 2020 in which Adventus did not partake, hence diluting its stake in Canstar, as well as foreign exchange gains of \$511,000.
 The gain for the quarter ended September 30, 2021 was \$1,839,000, which included a gain of disposal of investment in Canstar of \$2,985,000 while the gain for the quarter ended June 30, 2021 was \$254,000 which included the reversal of impairment loss in Canstar to the amount of \$1,253,000.
 If not for these amounts in the last three quarters, the loss for the quarter is consistent with other quarters, taking into consideration in the level of activities in the quarter compared with the previous quarters.
+In the quarter ended September 30, 2022, finance cost of \$150,000 was recorded to account for availability fees to Trafigura, calculated at 2% per annum on the amounts not drawn down for the Trafigura loan.